 Sales managers are paid well because this is a leadership role.
-The median salary was estimated to be $127,490 in May 2021.
+The median salary was estimated to be $130,600 using to BLS data.

 Job duties may include hiring and training sales representatives, establishing performance goals and incentives, and directing and motivating the sales team.
 A business degree is excellent preparation for this career, with marketing, accounting and business administration all being useful majors and minors to have.

 SEO specialists are in charge of search engine optimization, one of the biggest marketing areas today.
 SEO is concerned with managing a website in such a way that it ends up on the first page of Google results and does so organically and without paying for ads.